fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 ## A thousand little nodes

 My guess is Meta's plans are an open secret amongst the tech elite.
-A swarm of new micro blogging nodes are already buzzing around ActivityPub with great enthusiasm— Flipboard, Mozilla, Tumblr, Medium, and Post.News, Pebble (previously T2), WordPress, Vivaldi, and Mammoth, to name a few.
-Some are even well-funded.
+A swarm of new micro blogging nodes are already buzzing around ActivityPub with great enthusiasm— Flipboard, Mozilla, Tumblr, Medium, Post.News, Pebble (previously T2), WordPress, Vivaldi, and Mammoth, to name a few.
+Some are even [well-funded](https://techcrunch.com/2023/02/28/mozilla-leads-mastodon-app-mammoths-pre-seed-funding/amp/ ).
 None seem to have a viable monetization strategy.
 Shareholders can't buy a third house with the spirit of the open web, you guys.

 As Meta pushes forward, we'll see more of these little nodes.
 Each will offer something unique, and Threads will be careful not to overlap.
 Post.news interpolating with a no-news Threads is perfect, don't you think?

 But here's the question— why ActivityPub?

 This is a tougher nut to crack.
 On the one hand, the protocol is a perfect fit for Meta's threads\.net ambitions.
 But wouldn't the Data Transfer Project Initiative meet those needs as well?
 Perhaps.
-But DTI's "mission" isn't necessarily social, and I think Meta wants to keep it that way.
+But DTI's "mission” isn't necessarily social, and I think Meta wants to keep it that way.

 Look, there are lots of good people with the best intentions at every level of that project- er, initiative.
 But surely, Meta will use DTI to migrate Mastodon users over to threads\.net at some point.
 By isolating the social graph portability to ActivityPub, Meta can swap the protocol out with something proprietary once it ditches the Fediverse.